LeeSmithSBCC/Jupyter-Math-For-Nerds/README.md

 ### Amazingly SOME Math students do not like Computer Science ?!?!

-#### I have created a number of very simple Jupyter Notebooks that illustrate College Math soludions:
+#### I have created a number of very simple Jupyter Notebooks that illustrate College Math solutions:
  - Algebra
  - Analytic Geometry
  - Trigonometry